Teardrop (song): Simple Minds

 Simple Minds recorded a version for their 2009 covers album Searching for the Lost Boys.

+VOCES8

+Voces8 released a choral version on their 2015 album Lux.

 The Naked and Famous

 New Zealand indie electronic band The Naked and Famous recorded a version for their 2018 stripped album A Still Heart.
 When asked why they decided to record a cover, Thom Powers explained, "It is one of those songs that is an amazing piece of music.
 It comes from the era that our name comes from.
 Our name comes from a line in a Tricky song."

 AURORA

 Norwegian electro-pop artist AURORA has performed this song several times, most notably at the Verftet festival on 29 March 2020.

 Hayley Williams

 American singer Hayley Williams, vocalist of Paramore, uploaded a cover on YouTube and Spotify on 15 January 2021.